SSdmk/DE2-FM_Radio/README.md

 ## 1. Problem Statement & Solution

 ### Problem Statement
 Traditional analog FM radios often rely on manual tuning using a variable capacitor, which is imprecise and cumbersome.
-The user cannot see the exact frequency they are tuned to, and modern features like automatic station seeking, digital volume control, or displaying the station name (RDS) are missing.
+The user cannot see the exact frequency they are tuned to, and modern features like automatic station seeking, digital volume control.

 ### Proposed Solution (with MCU)
 Our solution uses a microcontroller (**Arduino Uno**) as the control unit, which communicates digitally with the FM tuner module (Si4703) via the I2C bus.